Please refer to EncryptedFilesystems for further documentation.

 There are two ways to encrypt files and directories within your home directory.
 You can either place files in an encrypted "Private" directory, or you can encrypt your entire Home directory.

-Ubuntu 8.10 and higher has the ability to encrypt a "Private" directory within your home directory.
+Ubuntu allows you to encrypt a "Private" directory within your home directory.
 This provides strong cryptographic protection of your most sensitive data, such as your documents and keys.
 This directory is automatically mounted on login, and unmounted on logout.
 When the directory is unmounted, an attacker only has access to your encrypted data (AES256), and not the files or directories stored within.

 The encrypted data is in $HOME/.Private, and when mounted, the decrypted data is in $HOME/Private.
 Some important configuration information is stored in $HOME/.ecryptfs.

-If installing from the Ubuntu 8.10 Alternate or Server CD, there is a question in the installation for configuring the Encrypted Private directory.
+During the installation process, there is a question in the installation for configuring the Encrypted Private directory.
 If you want to setup your Encrypted Private directory later, just run ecryptfs-setup-private.

-Ubuntu 9.10 made it possible to set up Home directory encryption using Desktop CD.
+Ubuntu makes it possible to set up Home directory encryption using the Desktop CD.
 On the User Setup screen, after choosing a username and a password, the user can choose one of:

 - log in automatically